bezabu/bb-penguin/README.md

 - Accessibility

   - Two alerts returned when passing through the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/report#/https://bezabu.github.io/bb-penguin/index.html)
     - A section with id fixed-image had white text over a background image.
-Adding a background-color property \_ _below_ \_ the background-image property cleared this alert.
+Adding a background-color property \_below\_ the background-image property cleared this alert.
     - The 'Become a member' link which links to the sign-up page and the 'Save the Penguins' link in the navigation bar was flagged as redundant links.
 I got around this by having one of them link specifically to the header in the sign-up page.
-This clearede the alert.
+This cleared the alert.
   - No errors or contrast errors were returned.

 ## Technologies

-- HTML has been used to structure the web site
+- HTML has been used to structure the web site.
-- CSS has been used to style the web site
+- CSS has been used to style the web site.
-- [Chrome dev tools](https://developer.chrome.com/docs/devtools/) has been used for testing, debugging
+- [Chrome dev tools](https://developer.chrome.com/docs/devtools/) has been used for testing, debugging.
-- [FontAwesome](https://fontawesome.com/) has been used for the icons in the footer and for custom bullet points
+- [FontAwesome](https://fontawesome.com/) has been used for the icons in the footer and for custom bullet points.
-- [Google fonts](https://fonts.google.com/) has been used to import the fonts **Archivo**, **Bebas Neue** and **Fjalla One**
+- [Google fonts](https://fonts.google.com/) has been used to import the fonts **Archivo**, **Bebas Neue** and **Fjalla One**.
-- [Iconifier](https://iconifier.net/) has been used to create a favicon
+- [Iconifier](https://iconifier.net/) has been used to create a favicon.
-- [Techsini mockup generator](https://techsini.com/multi-mockup/index.php) has been used to create the mockup for the readme file
+- [Techsini mockup generator](https://techsini.com/multi-mockup/index.php) has been used to create the mockup for the readme file.
-- [Github](https://github.com/) has been used to store code, images and other contents
+- [Github](https://github.com/) has been used to store code, images and other contents.
-- [Gitpages](https://pages.github.com/) was used to deploy the website
+- [Gitpages](https://pages.github.com/) was used to deploy the website.
-- [Git](https://git-scm.com/) was used for version control, pushing contents to github
+- [Git](https://git-scm.com/) was used for version control, pushing contents to github.
-- [Codeanywhere](https://app.codeanywhere.com/)was used as IDE
+- [Codeanywhere](https://app.codeanywhere.com/)was used as IDE.
-- [Wave Web Accessibility Evaluation tool](https://wave.webaim.org/) was used to test the accessibility of the web site
+- [Wave Web Accessibility Evaluation tool](https://wave.webaim.org/) was used to test the accessibility of the web site.
-- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/#devtools) was used to run an audit of the web site
+- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/#devtools) was used to run an audit of the web site.
-- [W3C Markup Validation Service](https://validator.w3.org/) was used to check HTML
+- [W3C Markup Validation Service](https://validator.w3.org/) was used to check HTML.
-- [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check CSS
+- [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check CSS.
-- [TinyPNG](https://tinypng.com/) was used to optimise images for faster loading times
+- [TinyPNG](https://tinypng.com/) was used to optimise images for faster loading times.
+- [GrammarCheck.net](https://www.grammarcheck.net/) was used to check for spelling and grammar errors.

 ## Deployment